 10 Country Christmas TrainNov.
 29-30; Dec.
 1, 6-9, 12-15, 19-23, 26-27, 2019, DentonSee on map

-Ride the Handy Dandy Railroad to see the lights and enjoy a nativity movie, visit the church and sing carols.
+Ride the Handy Dandy Railroad at Denton FarmPark to see the lights and enjoy a nativity movie, visit the church and sing carols.
 You can also explore the service station, gingerbread house, general store, doll museum, arts and crafts exhibits and, of course, see Santa.

 11 Festival of LightsDec.
 6, 2019, GreensboroSee on map

 Several events bring downtown Greensboro to life for the holidays.
 The Festival of Lights takes place Dec.
-6 with the Christmas tree lighting, live music, street performers and more.
-There's also the Holiday Parade on Dec.
-7, and Santa Claus appearances each Saturday and Sunday from Dec.
-8-23; and you'll want to visit downtown’s shops, galleries and restaurants.
-Plus, outdoor ice skating, known as Piedmont Winterfest, continues through January.
+6 with the Christmas tree lighting (the highlight of the evening), live music, community sing, street performers, a photo booth, an appearance from Santa and more.
+Plus, outdoor ice skating and an ice slide, known as Piedmont Winterfest, continues through late January in LeBauer Park.

 12 Christmas Town USA

 12 Christmas Town USADec.
 2-26, 2019, McAdenvilleSee on map

 In this mill town west of Charlotte, the hundreds of Christmas trees on display outnumber the households in a celebration that started in 1956 with nine evergreens.
 From modest (6-foot tree, 500 lights) to dazzling (90-foot tree, 5,000 lights), the displays blaze a trail to the heart of town, where trees ring the lake and reflect their colors.
 With about 600,000 visitors traveling the 2-mile route, be prepared to relax and enjoy a very slow ride, especially on weekends.
 Special events include the annual Christmas Town 5K on Nov.
 30 and the Christmas Town Festival on Dec.
 12.

 13 North Carolina Holiday Flotilla

 13 North Carolina Holiday FlotillaNov.
 29-30, 2019, Wrightsville BeachSee on map

 Wilmington and neighboring beaches launch the holiday season with a boat parade on the Intracoastal Waterway.
 More than two dozen boats, from personal watercraft to yachts, channel their owners’ creativity into delightful light displays against the night sky.
 The 36th annual event includes a tree lighting Friday night, an all-day festival and the main event, complete with fireworks afterward.

 14 Beary Merry Christmas